-Maintaining the east of the A38 primarily as a commercial development zone is appropriate and further development of the size and scale of the existing properties to the east of the A38 will be supported.
-It should be noted that The Parish Council would like to see the commercial area to the east of the A38 maintained.
-The Parish does not have any large scale manufacturing, distribution or industrial developments/buildings.
-This type of development would be inappropriate and would not be supported and the Parish Council would not be supportibe of such development.
+The Parish Council would like to see the commercial area to the east of the A38 maintained.
+The Parish does not have any large scale manufacturing, distribution or industrial developments/buildings and the Parish Council would not be supportibe of such development.

-In order to preserve and encourage the vitality and sustainability of the village centre, further loss of shops and services must be resisted The Parish Council wishes to prevent the loss of shops and services in Alrewas.
+The Parish Council wishes to prevent the loss of shops and services in Alrewas.
 This Plan therefore includes policies designed to support this aspiration, to encourage new similar business to develop in the Parish, and to provide adequate parking and other facilities to support these businesses.

 Small businesses offering services to the community of Alrewas must be supported and protected.

 Encouragement should be given to new ones in order to maintain the sustainability of the settlement, ensuring its long term vitality.